Daleep Singh: Russia's invasion of Ukraine

 He pushed for and coordinated the sanctions measures taken against Russia's central bank, as the US, EU, UK, Japan, and Canada prohibited any dealings with the entity only two days after the invasion began.
 According to the New Yorker, "No entity as large as the Russian Central Bank, nor so important to the global economy, had been sanctioned in modern times."

-Singh began "an extended leave of absence" from the White House beginning in April 2022, reportedly due to family reasons.
+Singh began "an extended leave of absence" from the White House beginning in April 2022, immediately after returning from India where he met his Indian counterparts, reportedly due to family reasons.

-Post-White House career
+2022 - 2024

-Since leaving the White House, Singh has testified to Congress on the Russia sanctions regime, argued in favor of "freedom bonds"for Ukraine (inspired by the Brady plan), and continued to advocate forcefully in favor of a digital dollar.
+Singh has testified to Congress on the Russia sanctions regime, argued in favor of "freedom bonds"for Ukraine (inspired by the Brady plan), and continued to advocate forcefully in favor of a digital dollar.

-In June 2022, he was hired by PGIM Fixed Income, one of the largest fixed income managers, as their chief global economist.
+In June 2022, he joined PGIM, one of the world's largest global asset managers, as its chief global economist.
 In December 2022, Singh was named to the Bloomberg 50 list of individuals who most influenced the global business landscape.